robert-lieck/pythontemplatepackage/README.md

 - `make help`: get information about available make commands.

 To automatically generate a detailed API, the Sphinx extension `autosummary` is used, which may cause some trouble:
-- You may get `WARNING: duplicate object description ...` warnings.
+- You may get `WARNING: duplicate object description ...`.
 - The generated files are stored inside `_autosummary`, which is not cleaned up by `make clean`, so you have to manually remove those files.

+#### Publish via GitHub Pages

+To publish the documentation via GitHub pages, you have to:
+- create the `gh-pages` branch
+- enable GitHub pages on `gh-pages` branch using the `/` (root) directory.

+The `docs` action build the documentation via `make html` and pushes it to the `gh-pages` branch.
+It does _not_ run `make doctest`, you have to do this locally to check.